Keegan Messing

 Keegan Messing (born January 23, 1992) is a Canadian-American figure skater.
 Representing Canada, he has competed at two Winter Olympic Games in 2018 and 2022.
 He has also appeared at three World Championships, placing as high as sixth.
 He is the 2023 Four Continents silver medalist, 2021 CS Golden Spin of Zagreb champion, a two-time Nebelhorn Trophy champion (2018 and 2022), and a two-time Grand Prix medalist.
 At the national level, he is a two time Canadian national (2022 and 2023) champion.

 Previously, representing the United States, he was the two-time International Cup of Nice champion (2011, 2012) and the 2012 Nebelhorn Trophy bronze medalist.
 He placed fourth at the 2010 World Junior Championships.

 Personal life

-Keegan Messing was born on January 23, 1992, in Girdwood, Anchorage, Alaska, USA.
+Keegan Messing was born on January 23, 1992, in Girdwood, Alaska.
 He has two brothers, Paxon and Tanner; Paxon was killed in a motorcycle accident at age 26, in 2019.
-Keegan holds dual U.S. and Canadian citizenship; his mother was born in Edmonton, Alberta, Canada, and he is a great-great-grandson of Manzo Nagano, the first Japanese person to officially immigrate to Canada.
+Keegan holds dual U.S. and Canadian citizenship; his mother was born in Edmonton, Alberta, and he is a great-great-grandson of Manzo Nagano, the first Japanese person to officially immigrate to Canada.
 His father is a firefighter.

 In October 2018, he became engaged to his girlfriend Lane Hodson.
 Messing and Hodson married in the summer of 2019.
 Their son Wyatt was born in July 2021.
-Their second child, a daughter, was born in January 2023.
+Their daughter Mia was born in January 2023.